panda-alt/PyScopeRead/README.md

 # PyScopeRead
-<p>Use Python to control an uin-trend oscilloscope, read its data, and then freely do some things.</p>
+<p>Use Python to control an uin-trend oscilloscope with SCPI in USB, read its data, and then freely do some things.</p>
 <h1>1.
 Application</h1>
   <p>1.
 Programmable reading of oscilloscope signals at specified timing.</p>
   <p>2.
 Perform Fourier transform, display, and store data.</p>
   <p>3.
 More other operations, such as building datasets for deep learning.</p>

-<h1>1.
+<h1>2.
 Devices & Link</h1>
 <h2>1.
 Devices</h2>
 <table>
   <thead>